-- Spandex, Tights, Spandex pants, Jeggings, Leggings, and Yoga Pants may be worn if the shirt drapes to mid-thigh in both front and back. - Bare feet - Hair shall be kept neat, clean and well-groomed and not disrupt the learning environment.
-Unnatural hair dyes/colors are not permitted. - Exposed midriff, cleavage, or undergarments - Caps, hats, hoods, stockings, and sweat bands except when medically required, are NOT allowed on campus.
-Nothing is to be worn on the head during the school day. - Combs and/or picks in hair - House shoes or pajamas
+- Spandex, Tights, Spandex pants, Jeggings, Leggings, and Yoga Pants may be worn if the shirt drapes to mid-thigh in both front and back. - Bare feet - Dresses, shirts and shorts that extend to or below the students' fingertips when their arms are held to their sides are acceptable.
+Pants or other articles of clothing may have rips or frayed edges, but the rips or frayed edge must be below fingertip length. - Hair shall be kept neat, clean and well-groomed and not disrupt the learning environment.
+Unnatural hair dyes/colors are not permitted. - Exposed midriff, cleavage, or undergarments

+- Caps, hats, hoods, stockings, and sweat bands except when medically required, are NOT allowed on campus.
+Nothing is to be worn on the head during the school day.

+- Combs and/or picks in hair

+- House shoes or pajamas

+- Lewd, offensive, vulgar, or obscene: displays of sex, violence, drugs, drug-related items alcohol, tobacco, profanity, death, satanic themes, nudity, hate slogans or pictures, swastikas, pentagrams, gang signs, or gang related items.

+- Gang-related attire is described as, but not limited to: dress/ornaments such as or any other types of clothing or jewelry deemed gang related by the campus administration.

+- Unbuckled overalls or unbuckled belts

+- Pants with excessive tears, rips, etc.,

+- Sagging garments

+- See-through shirts or blouses

+- Spaghetti straps, halter-tops, tank tops, backless shirts, or dresses with cutouts

+- Sunglasses

-- Lewd, offensive, vulgar, or obscene: displays of sex, violence, drugs, drug-related items alcohol, tobacco, profanity, death, satanic themes, nudity, hate slogans or pictures, swastikas, pentagrams, gang signs, or gang related items. - Gang-related attire is described as, but not limited to: dress/ornaments such as or any other - Types of clothing or jewelry deemed gang related by the campus administration. - Unbuckled overalls or unbuckled belts - Pants with excessive tears, rips, etc., where skin above the knee is showing - Sagging garments - See-through shirts or blouses - Shorts, skirts, and dresses higher than 4" above the top of the knee, which includes slits in skirts and dresses - Spaghetti straps, halter-tops, tank tops, backless shirts, or dresses with cutouts - Sunglasses - Students may not wear the following: tongue rings, spiked jewelry, lip rings, eyebrow rings, spacers, facial jewelry such as hoops or rings, or facial decorations.
-Students may, however, wear one small nose stud. - Trench coats or dusters
+- Students may not wear the following: tongue rings, spiked jewelry, lip rings, eyebrow rings, spacers, facial jewelry such as hoops or rings, or facial decorations.
+Students may, however, wear one small nose stud.

+- Trench coats or dusters